ing-bank/popmon/docs/source/configuration.rst

 ----------------------

 Without any specific binning specification provided, by default automatic binning is applied to numeric and timestamp features.
-Binning specificaton is a dictionary used for specific rebinning of numeric or timestamp features.
+Binning specification is a dictionary used for specific rebinning of numeric or timestamp features.

 To specify the time-axis binning alone, do: